its-d/terraform-aws-eks-microservice-framework/docs/architecture.md

 - IRSA for least-privilege pod permissions.
 - Separate environments via `env/<env>/terraform.tfvars`.
 - Remote state via S3 and DynamoDB (locking) to prevent concurrent modifications.
+- EFS with Access Points to isolate Grafana data and use POSIX user mapping for secure mounts.

 ---